 Read more about weddings and activities at Iglu-Dorf locations here.

 Kirkenes Snowhotel, Norway

 Located some 250 miles north of the Arctic Circle, the Kirkenes Snowhotel is a magical destination for an arctic wedding celebration.
 A husky dogsled team awaits your arrival at the Kirkenes airport, ready to transport you from the tarmac to the hotel.
-Kick off the weekend with a toast in the Snowhotel Ice Bar (pictured above) and dinner around the fire at Gabba Restaurant, one of three dining options on property.
+Kick off the weekend with a toast in the Snowhotel Ice Bar (pictured above) and lunch around the fire at Gabba Restaurant, one of three dining options on the property.

 Don't forget to set a Northern Lights wake-up call before tucking into bed at the Snowhotel or one of the Gamme Cabins, cozy abodes inspired by traditional hunting and fishing huts.
-The king crab safari, husky safari and snowmobile safari are all popular daytime excursions, as is the chance to visit to the Snowhotel Winter Park, where guests can meet and greet the resident reindeer and huskies.
+The king crab safari, husky safari, and snowmobile safari are all popular daytime excursions, as is the chance to visit the Snowhotel Winter Park, where guests can meet and greet the resident reindeer and huskies.

 Read more about activities at Kirkenes Snowhotel here.